 Marcy White M.Ac., L.Ac. received her training from Dr. Margaret Naeser of BU Medical and the VA in Boston, one of the foremost researchers in this field.
-Marcy has used low level laser for the past 10 years in her practice for a variety of health issues such as chronic and acute pain, neurological conditions such as concussion, migraine, Bell's palsy and post-stroke.
+Marcy has used Low-level laser for the past 15 years in her practice for a variety of health issues such as chronic and acute pain, neurological conditions such as concussion, migraine, Bell's palsy and post-stroke.
 Marcy has also developed a fertility laser program at Copley Acupuncture.

 LASER FOR FERTILITY

-Copley Acupuncture is the first acupuncture clinic in Boston to offer patients this clinically-tested system that uses low level laser to stimulate blood flow to the reproductive organs and enhance cellular energy production.
+Copley Acupuncture is the first acupuncture clinic in the United States to offer patients this clinically-tested system that uses low level laser to stimulate blood flow to the reproductive organs and enhance cellular energy production.
 It is particularly promising for couples struggling with age-related reproductive problems.

 The capacity of the low level laser to improve the ATP production of eggs has a potentially dramatic effect on their viability.
-When eggs develop, they use a significant amount of energy and implantation and early embryo division also use great stores of energy.
+When eggs develop, they use a significant amount of energy.
+Implantation and early embryo division also use great stores of energy.
 Most clinics for reproductive medicine believe that after 35 years of age, mitochondria of the eggs wear down and by age 40, as many as 9 out of 10 eggs may be abnormal.

-By using low level laser to increase energy level (ATP) in the cells, improve blood circulation to the follicles and uterus, and reduce inflammation it is possible to have greater success in producing viable eggs and e receptive uterine lining in the hopes of having a successful pregnancy.
+By using low level laser to increase energy level (ATP) in the cells, improve blood circulation to the follicles and uterus, and reduce inflammation, it is possible to have greater success in producing viable eggs and a receptive uterine lining in the hopes of having a successful pregnancy.